antonioribeiro/laravel-installer/README.md

 If this script needs to install software, you will need sudo or root permissions.

-### Laravel 4 Versions
+### Laravel Versions

-This script will install one of those Laravel versions:
+This script will install one of those versions:

+- Laravel 3.0 (currently 3.2.14)
-- 4.0
+- Laravel 4.0
-- 4.1
+- Laravel 4.1

 ### Warnings